zhaoyuzhi/Legacy-Photo-Editing-with-Learned-Noise-Prior/README.md

 ## Legacy Photo Dataset (LP Dataset)

 The proposed legacy photo dataset contains approximately 25000 legacy images crawed from the Internet.
 The images include the real noises.
-If you would like to use the dataset, please send the e-mail to Yuzhi Zhao (yzzhao2-c@my.cityu.edu.hk).
-A brief self-introduction and the usage of LP Dataset are required.
-The LP Dataset only intends for research usage and any commercial use of the LP Dataset is not allowed.
+The LP Dataset can only be used for research purpose and any commercial use of the LP Dataset is not allowed.

+If you would like to download the LP Dataset data, please fill out an agreement to the LP Dataset Terms of Use and send it to us at yzzhao2-c@my.cityu.edu.hk.

+Please use the institutional email instead of anonymous addresses such as Gmail, QQMail, and hotmail.
+Make sure your email address is the same as it in the LP Dataset Terms of Use.

 Some training samples are shown like: